- The cervical cap fits around the cervix.

 How effective is the cervical cap against pregnancy?

-If women use the cervical cap every time they have sexual intercourse and follow instructions every time, it is 96% effective.
+If women use the cervical cap every time they have sexual intercourse and follow instructions every time, it's 96% effective.
 This means that if 100 women use the cervical cap all the time and always use it correctly, 4 or more will become pregnant in a year.

 Although it's obvious that the cervical cap is most effective against pregnancy when it is used all the time and always used correctly, perfect use hardly ever happens.
-If women use the cervical cap but not perfectly, it is 80% effective.
-This means that if 100 women use the cervical cap, 20 women will become pregnant in a year.
+If women use the cervical cap but not perfectly, it's 86% effective.
+This means that if 100 women use the cervical cap, 14 women will become pregnant in a year.

 Can I douche?